-- (1) In Fiscal 2020, the Company implemented a standalone safety performance goal as part of the Company's and each of its business units' annual bonus plans.
-Ten percent of the annual bonus opportunity in Fiscal 2022, Fiscal 2021 and Fiscal 2020 was tied to safety performance.
-The portion of the award tied to safety performance is not contingent on a payout under any other annual bonus component. - (2) In Fiscal 2021, the Company implemented a standalone D&I performance goal as part of the Company's commitment to D&I initiatives and support of the Company's BIDE initiative.
-Ten percent of the annual bonus opportunity in Fiscal 2022 and Fiscal 2021 was tied to this D&I goal.
+- (1) The Company has a standalone safety performance goal as part of the Company's and each of its business units' annual bonus plans.
+Ten percent of the annual bonus opportunity in Fiscal 2023, Fiscal 2022 and Fiscal 2021 was tied to safety performance.
+The portion of the award tied to safety performance is not contingent on a payout under any other annual bonus component. - (2) The Company has a standalone D&I performance goal as part of the Company's commitment to D&I initiatives and support of the Company's BIDE initiative.
+Ten percent of the annual bonus opportunity in Fiscal 2023, Fiscal 2022 and Fiscal 2021 was tied to this D&I goal.
 The portion of the award tied to D&I performance is not contingent on a payout under any other annual bonus component.